Skull and Facial Fracture

 © Nucleus Medical Media, Inc.

-Skull and/or facial fractures are caused by direct trauma to the head.
-Trauma can be caused by:
+Skull and facial fractures are caused by trauma to the head from:

 - Swelling and pain

 - Problems moving the face or mouth

 - Uneven dental bite